apache/fury/java/fury-format/README.md

 - Variable-size field can be inline in fixed-size region if small enough.
 - Allow skip padding by generate Row using aot to put offsets in generated code.
 - Support adding fields without breaking compatibility.

+The initial fury java row data structure implementation is modified from spark unsafe row/writer.